JamerJJ/Ecommerce_Project/README.md

-The paypal is working in the sandbox environment
+The paypal is is not connect to sandbox anymore
-For working must have the sandbox accounts